gal-passi/FamAnalysis/README.md

 To build protein and mutation objects for all variants run:

-`python main.py --data-path example.csv --action to-csv`
+`python main.py --data-path example.csv --action init-DB`

 To limit CPUs used, run:

-`python main.py --data-path example.csv --action to-csv --workers 16`
+`python main.py --data-path example.csv --action init-DB --workers 16`

 **Note:** When using > 16 CPUs or if internet connection is unstable it may be required to increase `TIMEOUT`, `WAIT_TIME` and `RETRIES` values in `definitions.py`